 At Pocono Eye Associates, Inc., patients can find a range of general and specialty ophthalmology options.
-Using state-of-the-art technology, our talented doctors provide exceptional treatment for numerous eye conditions, including cataracts, retinal diseases, and glaucoma.
-We also provide comprehensive eye exams to detect eye problems and help patients enjoy optimal ocular health.
-Whether you are seeking eye surgery, glasses, or contact lenses, you can expect to receive outstanding care from our team.
+Whether you are seeking eye surgery, glasses or contact lenses, or need your annual eye exam to check for eye diseases, you can expect to receive outstanding care from our team.

 Degenerative conditions that affect the retina, the part of the eye responsible for forming images, can pose a serious threat to a person’s vision.
 When the retina deteriorates or becomes detached from the back of the eye, immediate treatment is needed to halt the progression of the disorder.
-Pocono Eye Associates provides exceptional treatment for the following retinal conditions:
+The trusted ophthalmologists at Pocono Eye Associates, Inc. provide exceptional treatment for the following retinal conditions:

 Diabetic Retinopathy — Diabetic patients are more prone to having retinal diseases.
 Diabetic retinopathy is a degenerative disease that damages the retinal blood vessels, thus inhibiting the retina’s ability to transmit images.
 Symptoms range from mild blurred vision to total loss of vision.
 Treatment for diabetic retinopathy depends on how far the disease has progressed and can include laser treatment of the blood vessels.

-Retinal Detachment – When the retina becomes separated from the back of the eye because of injury, disease, or other causes, retinal detachment has occurred.
-Patients experiencing the symptoms of retinal detachment—sudden flashes of light, spots in the visual field, hazy vision, or the sensation of a curtain closing over the eyes—should seek treatment immediately to prevent permanent vision loss.
-Treatment options, including laser surgery or insertion of devices to hold the retina in place, depend on the degree of detachment.
+Retinal Detachment — Retinal detachment occurs when the retina becomes separated from the back of the eye because of injury, disease, or other causes.
+Patients who are experiencing the symptoms of retinal detachment—sudden flashes of light, spots in the visual field, hazy vision, or the sensation of a curtain closing over the eyes—should seek treatment immediately to prevent permanent vision loss.
+Treatment options, including laser surgery or the insertion of devices to hold the retina in place, depend on the degree of detachment.

-To help patients maintain optimal ocular health, Pocono Eye Associates provides preventative care as well as treatment for numerous other eye conditions, including astigmatism, myopia, hyperopia, and presbyopia.
+To help patients maintain optimal ocular health, the ophthalmologists at Pocono Eye Associates, Inc. provide preventative care and treatment for numerous other eye conditions, including astigmatism, myopia, hyperopia, and presbyopia.

-The scheduling of regular comprehensive eye exams is important in detecting problems in their earliest stages.
-In a comprehensive eye exam, our doctors check for multiple eye problems, including far- and nearsightedness, glaucoma, cataracts, and retinal diseases.
+Comprehensive Eye Exams — We provide comprehensive eye exams to detect problems in their earliest stages.
+In a comprehensive eye exam, our ophthalmologists check for multiple eye problems, including far- and nearsightedness, glaucoma, cataracts, retinal diseases, and more.

-We provide low vision treatment for patients with astigmatism, myopia, hyperopia, and presbyopia, as well as for patients with visual disability from several ocular diseases.
-Treatment for these problems can include glasses and contact lenses, laser vision correction, closed circuit TV, telescopic lenses, magnifiers, and other options.
+Low Vision Treatment — We also provide low vision treatment for patients with astigmatism, myopia, hyperopia, and presbyopia, as well as for patients with visual disability from several ocular diseases.
+Treatment for these problems can include glasses and contact lenses, closed-circuit TV, telescopic lenses, magnifiers, and other options.

-At our in-office optical shop, patients can receive attractive, customized glasses and contact lenses.
+At Pocono Eye Associates, Inc.'s in-office optical shop, patients can receive attractive, customized glasses and contact lenses.
 Glasses and contacts are common and relatively inexpensive solutions for nearsightedness, farsightedness, and astigmatism.
 Our full-service optical shop offers a range of eyewear, from simple over-the-counter lenses and sunglasses to special lenses for complex visual problems.

 Procedures We Offer